gvwilson/thirdbit/src/fiction/still-book/index.md

 Little clockwork birds chirped in the trees.
 The puppets passing by chattered to one another as if nothing had happened.
-She ran her thumb back and forth over the faint groove in the top of the violin that was the only sign of--- of--- She stopped for moment to let the dizziness pass.
+She ran her thumb back and forth over the faint groove in the top of the violin that was the only sign of— of— She stopped for moment to let the dizziness pass.
 What was she doing?
-Oh, yes---school.
+Oh, yes—school.
 She was going to school.

 *Plang… plang…* The principal stood by the door with a serious look on her face, tugging on the bell cord.
 "Come along, come along,"